Authenticate and Authorize Single Page Apps Without FrameWork

 I would like to know if it’s even possible to Authenticate and Authorize users without using frameworks.
 If there is a way, I would like to know the easiest option where the learning curve isn’t too steep.

-Currently the way that I have been authenticating and authorizing users is I make an AJAX call to a dotnet Web API.
+Currently the way that I have been authenticating and authorizing users is I make an AJAX call to a dotnet Web API function which takes name and password as input.
 This API queries a database to check for existence and role of the user.
-If the user exists, data which is appropriate for his/her role is grabbed and returned to the calling function on the front-end to be used to populate the DIV which acts as the web page.
+If the user exists, data which is appropriate for his/her role is grabbed and returned to the calling function on the front-end to be used to populate a DIV.
+This DIV which acts as the web page is the only one visible while others are hidden using CSS display property of none.

-The problem that I see with this approach is that it could be slow to render depending on network connection speed.
-Also book marking a page could be a problem.
+The problem that I see with this approach is that it could be slow to render depending on the amount of content to be returned and the network connection speed.
+Also book marking a page could be problematic.